Exchange of worn or damaged euro banknotes

 – banknotes are exchanged – banknotes are neither exchanged nor reimbursed

 If the acceptability evaluation shows that banknotes are counterfeit, deliberately damaged or stained with special ink used for protection against theft, their value will not be reimbursed and they will not be redeemed.
 Only non-exchangeable banknotes, the seamless area of which is less than ½, could be returned to you.
+The value of such money is not reimbursed or returned, except in cases when money stained with such ink is presented by commercial banks and institutions that use such ink in their work.

 - Article 3 of Decision of the European Central Bank of 19 April 2013 on the denominations, specifications, reproduction, exchange and withdrawal of euro banknotes (ECB/2013/10)